seabus0316/GeoFS-METAR-system/README.md

 # GeoFS-METAR-system
 A system that displays the nearest Airports' METAR data.
-Please check for version updates frequently, as the current version is still unstable.
 ## How to use?
 The widget will display the closest airport's METAR to you.
 It will auto-refresh every 30 minutes, and you can refresh manually as well.
 After the verion 4.2.7, we don't need ap key anymore!!!!!!!!!!!!!!